TranPhucVinh/C/Kernel/Kernel thread.md

 **Note**: If the infinite loop is ``while(!kthread_should_stop());`` then the OS will be hung immediately right after running ``insmod``.

-Print out a string every 1 seconds in a kernel thread
+Print out a string every 1 second in a kernel thread

 ```c
 #include <linux/module.h>